-Our significant accounting policies are described in "Note 1 - Summary of Significant Accounting Policies," in Notes to Financial Statements of this Annual Report on Form 10-K. We believe that the following discussion addresses our critical accounting policies and reflects those areas that require more significant judgments, and use of estimates and assumptions in the preparation of our Financial Statements.
+Our significant accounting policies are described in "Note 1 - Summary of Significant Accounting Policies," in Notes to Financial Statements of this prospectus.
+We believe that the following discussion addresses our critical accounting policies and reflects those areas that require more significant judgments, and use of estimates and assumptions in the preparation of our Financial Statements.